D-666-V/Domain-Hijacker/README.md

 ## 📖 USAGE

-Global Command Setup (Recommended) Make the tool accessible from anywhere in your terminal: sudo python3 Domain_Hijacker.py --install
+Global Command Setup (Recommended) Make the tool accessible from anywhere in your terminal: ```bash sudo python3 Domain_Hijacker.py --install

  Once installed, you can run the tool from any directory using the domain-hijacker